 As more information becomes available, we will provide updates to this tax alert as they occur.
 If you have any questions regarding the above information and its implications, please reach out to Akash Sehgal or Frances Ellington.

-Akash Sehgal leads GHJ’s Tax Practice and has a deep expertise in multistate income and franchise tax, sales and use tax and credits and incentives.
-He has more than 25 years of tax experience, and prior to joining GHJ in 2012, Akash worked at two Big Four firms in Los Angeles and Seattle.
+Akash Sehgal has a deep expertise in multistate income and franchise tax, sales and use tax and credits and incentives and leads GHJ's Northern California Market Hub.
+He has more than 25 years of tax experience, and prior to joining GHJ in 2012, Akash worked at two Big Four firms in Los Angeles and…Learn More

 GHJ is an independent member of HLB, a worldwide network of accounting firms and business advisors.
 Learn More